 Obliged Entities

 All the individuals and businesses that follow EU directives come under the “Obliged Entities.”
 These include banks, insurance companies, investment firms, credit institutions, and any other financial services.
-After the AMLD5 directive update, custodian wallet service provider and crypto companies will be counted as obliged entities.
+After the AMLD5 directive update, custodian wallet service providers and crypto companies will be counted as obliged entities.

 -